Speakerfile/slate/source/index.html.md

   -X POST
 ```

-> Make sure to replace `meowmeowmeow` with your API key.
+> Make sure to replace `xxx-xxx-xxx` with your Access Token.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Expertfile expects for the Accesstoken to be included in all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`
+`Authorization: Bearer xxx-xxx-xxx`

 ###Body Parameters